JAlcocerT/JAlcocerT/content/blog/dev-cool-hugo.md

 > “With Thulite, it’s super easy to build content-driven websites that are production-ready out of the box.”

-* https://github.com/HugoRCD/canvas - *This is a NUXT Theme, the creator name is HUGO though*
+* https://github.com/HugoRCD/canvas - *This is a NUXT Theme, the creator name is HUGO though, but its a different framework*

 ### Flask for HugoThemeGallery